eboileau/dhart-utils/README.md

 There is currently no documentation available.

+#### accession.py

+This script is used to download GEO Series and will prepare the data for ingestion into DHART.

+The following parameters are supported:

+-d, --dest: Path to directory where files will be written.
+For each GEO identifier, a new directory will be created.

+-g, --geo: A GEO (GSE) identifier, or a space separated list of identifiers.
+Use this option only if all datasets have the same [dataset_type] and [annotation_source].
+Tags cannot be specified.

+-f, --gfile: Path to a tab-delimited file with GEO (GSE) identifier, data type, annotation source, and tags, one entry per line, without header.
+Tags can be empty.
+If both [--geo] and [--file] are given, the latter is silently ignored.

+-t, --dtype: Allowed data types.
+If type include a space, it must be passed with quotes.

+- default: 'single-cell RNA-Seq'

+choices:
+- 'single-cell RNA-Seq'
+- 'bulk RNA-Seq'
+- 'microarray'
+- 'ChIP-Seq'
+- 'ATAC-Seq'

+-a, --annotation: Annotation source.

+- default='Ensembl'

+choices:
+- 'Ensembl'
+- 'Genbank'

 ### Installation

 This repository is currently not *installable* ( *i.e.* it is not a package ).